cenko/RATIR-GSFC/README.md

         - function will select all science frames if True
     - *save_select*:
         - save python dictionary of selected frames to a python pickle if True
+    - *calibrate*
+        - uses calibration files (needs bias, dark, and flat) to display images with less noise

     #### Return
     - returns a python dictionary of selected frames.